Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Initialization error (.INITE, 0AFh)

-Returned by the _DRVROP function when the driver's initialization routine returns an error (and thus the driver install failed).
+Returned by the _DRVRO function when the driver's initialization routine returns an error (and thus the driver install failed).

 * Command interpreter not found (.NOCMD, 0AEh)